-Now, of course you aren’t doing all of this just so you can say “I’ve looked at my numbers, now on to the next project!”
+Now, of course, you aren’t doing all of this just so you can say “I’ve looked at my numbers, now on to the next project!”
 Yes, you’ve looked at your numbers—now look at them again and use the stories they tell you to bring your company some concrete benefits.
 Here are several examples:

-1. Analyzing line items on the income statement.
+1. Analyzing income statement line items

 Your income statement should show different classifications of revenue and expense as a percentage of total or net sales.
 Take, for example, payroll expense.
 If it was 25 percent three years ago and now it’s closer to 30 percent, it’s probably cutting into profits and may indicate a need to cut back.
 On the other hand, if payroll as a percentage of sales is steadily shrinking, it might mean that your company is running more efficiently—or that you need to hire more staff to keep the momentum going and the profits rolling in.
 You can also compare the line-item numbers to industry averages to see how you stack up to your competitors.

-2. Identifying poorly performing divisions or products.
+2. Identifying poorly performing divisions or products

 By breaking out revenues and expenses by company divisions, product lines, geographic areas, and marketing strategies, you can better understand what’s driving your sales and what isn’t, and then adjust accordingly.
 For example, if you are exploring multiple marketing strategies and tracking them by product line, time frame, etc., and adjust your marketing spend toward the strategies producing the best results.
 Or let’s say you’re a retailer, and you’ve been looking at cumulative sales numbers without breaking them out by location—and when you do, you discover that sales are lagging in specific areas because of consumer income, cultural preferences, or competitor strength, and you can act on that data.

-3. Identifying growth opportunities.
+3. Identifying growth opportunities